 Social media is great for connecting with customers and spreading news about your company.
 It takes just a few seconds to share a post, and there’s always the chance it could go viral.
 That’s great news if you’re sharing exciting content about your business, but bad news if the content is negative.
-For this reason, brands must protect themselves with a social media crisis management strategy before an angry mob strikes.
+Fortunately, corporate reputation management can protect brands before an angry mob strikes.

 Attracting the attention of an angry mob can really wreck your online reputation.
 Negative reviews on a Facebook page, Yelp business profile, and other online properties can drive away customers and cost you money.
 The mob can flood your Facebook page with negative reviews and comments that are nearly impossible to contain.
 If you aren’t familiar with what social media mobs can do, take a look at what happened when these businesses were targeted with social media backlash.

 Examples of Social Media Crises

 - Amy’s Baking Company: After appearing on Kitchen Nightmares, the owners of Amy’s Baking Company went on a tirade that reached epic proportions, reaching Reddit, Facebook, Yelp, and Twitter.
 Their Facebook page has not been updated since the incident, though their Yelp indicates they’re still in business.
 Even still, practically every review notes that they’ve visited despite the show and social media backlash.

 - Andrea Polito: This wedding photographer had a misunderstanding over a charge with a client, who took their story to an investigative reporter.
 After the story aired, her Facebook page (which has since been deleted) was overrun.
 The photographer is now suing for defamation.

 - Food Network: After Paula Deen was dropped from the Food Network’s lineup, her fans took to their Facebook page to leave thousands of angry comments.
 They commented on unrelated posts, taking any opportunity possible to air their grievances.